cmorisse/openerp-jsonrpc-client-python/README.rst

 Errors
 ------

-If your call raise an Exception on the serveur, it will return an Error.
+If your call raise an Exception on the server, it will return an Error.

 In that case, OEJRPC will raise an OpenERPJSONRPCClientException that contains the detail of the error object and the whole JSON response returned by the server.